 Children in Canada attend public schools which do not charge school fees.
-Private schools charge school fees for children to attend them.
-Teachers are highly qualified and licensed.
-The language of instruction for schools in Canada is either English or French.
-Religion does not play an active role in most regular public schools.
+However, private schools charge school fees for children to attend them.
+Also, teachers are highly qualified and licensed.
+And the language of instruction for schools in Canada is either English or French.
+Moreover, religion does not play an active role in most regular public schools.

 Your First Days:

 Moving to a new country is exciting and challenging.
-When you arrive in Canada, you will want to establish yourself, find a job and find somewhere to live.
-To help you do this, you will need to know where to look for information and which organizations to contact.
+But when you arrive in Canada, you will want to establish yourself, find a job and find somewhere to live.
+So, to help you do this, you will need to know where to look for information and which organizations to contact.

 Your Rights and Responsibilities:

 Canada is a country with many rights and freedoms.
-As a newcomer, you need to be aware of these rights and freedoms and the responsibilities that go along with them.
+Thus, as a newcomer, you must be aware of these rights and freedoms and the responsibilities that go along with them.

-The rights and responsibilities of being a citizen are:
+The rights and responsibilities of being a citizen are as the following:

 - Legal rights;